This Registry-Registrar Agreement (this "Agreement") is between

 3, no credit is granted.

 5.2.
 Receipt of Credits - In order for Registrar to claim SLA

 5.2.1.
 Issue a Request for SLA Credit.
 Registrar must submit

-of the Billing Period for which the SLA Credits are being claimed.
+conclusion of the Billing Period for which the SLA Credits are being

-may provide documentation in the form of trouble ticket number(s)
+Registrar may provide documentation in the form of trouble ticket

-issued by the Registry Operator in response to Unplanned Outage Time.
+number(s) issued by the Registry Operator in response to Unplanned

 5.2.3.
 Receipt of Credit.
 When the above steps have been

 completed to Registry Operator's satisfaction, Registry Operator shall

 notify Registrar of the SLA Credit to be issued.
 Credits shall be